hrt/Lmeme/README.md

 5. Hold down space to attack champions

 ## Offsets
-I've only ever wrote this for a single patch of league of legends (11.2.1) so it's hard to say if the signatures I've come up with will for the future.
+I've only ever wrote this for a single patch of league of legends (11.2.1) so it's hard to say if the signatures I've come up with will work in the future.
 They were found using IDA.

 | Name                  | Signature                                                                                     | Extra Note        |